mrkoller/mrkoller.github.io/_posts/2025-12-26-ente-photos-self-hosted-setup-with-tailscale-https.md

 **Configuration:**

-Open the app and click somewhere oon the login page 8 times:
+Open the app and click somewhere on the login page 8 times:
 - Custom server endpoint: `https://ente.your-tailnet.ts.net/api`
 - Log in with account created above